-Pending any appeal or further local government related approvals, the next stage is for the applicant to apply to the DRGL for a liquor licence.
-This phase of approval is subject to the Liquor Control Act legislation.
+Subject to any appeal or further local government related approvals, the next stage is for the applicant to apply to the DRGL for a liquor licence.
+This phase of approval is subject to the Liquor Control Act.

-A letter has been sent to DRLG requesting the City is advised when an application is lodged for the liquor licence, whilst at the same time the City will be watching the Government Gazette for notification.
+A letter has been sent to DRLG requesting the City be advised when an application is lodged for the liquor licence.
+The City will be watching the Government Gazette for notification in case the DLRG does not notify the City.